The cycle class of the supersingular locus of principally polarized abelian varieties

 In this paper we will prove a formula for the cycle class of the supersingular locus in the Chow ring with rational coefficients of a Faltings-Chai compactification $\tilde{\mathcal{A}}_g\otimes {\FF}_p$.
 This formula determines this class as a monomial in the Chern classes of the Hodge bundle up to a factor that is a polynomial in $p$.
-Furthermore, we will determine the factor for the cycle class of the supersingular locus for $g=4$.
-This latter determination builds upon the method used for the case of $g=3$ and calculates the degrees of the top Chern classes of the Hodge bundle on a component of the supersingular locus.
-For this we construct an explicit smooth model of each irreducible component of $S_4$.
-We also give the proof for the class for $g=3$ that was not published in \cite{vdG1}.
-Including the well-known results for $g=1$ and $g=2$ we arrive at the following theorem.
+This shows that this class lies in the tautological ring, a subring of the rational Chow ring of the moduli space $\tilde{\mathcal{A}}_g \otimes {\FF}_p$, and is given by a beautiful formula that generalizes Deuring's famous formula for the number of supersingular elliptic curves.